aahowel3/HCMV/README.md

 /scratch/aahowel3/HCMV_slim/patient_data_rerun
 bwa -p does not work still reads as SE reads - to remove everything after first space and replace last . wiht a / use: head SRR1049475.fastq | sed 's/\s.*$//' | sed 's/\(.*\)\./\1\//'
-AFTER I FIXED THE PAIRED END ERROR AND RAN IT THROUGH THE EXACT PIPELINE THE SUMMARY STAT SCRIPT FAILS NOW ALREADY TRIED REMOVING MULTIALLELIC SITES - issue with sites not all being the same coverage - fixed in R script HCMV_vcffiltering.R
+AFTER I FIXED THE PAIRED END ERROR AND RAN IT THROUGH THE EXACT PIPELINE THE SUMMARY STAT SCRIPT FAILS NOW ALREADY TRIED REMOVING MULTIALLELIC SITES - issue with sites not all being the same coverage - fixed in R script HCMV_vcffiltering.R - have to downsample to 100 and remove 2% reads

 new patient data HANCHILD 1,2,3,4 in /scratch/aahowel3/HCMV_slim/patient_data/hanchild